skip to content

 Faculty of Classics

-Both black and white and colour printing are available in the Library.
-Printing uses your DS-Print account and credit, which is managed centrally by the University IT Service.
+The Library has MFD devivces for printing, scanning or photocopying.
+Both black and white and colour printing are available in the Library but requires a blue University card.
+Printing/copying uses your DS-Print account and credit, which is managed centrally by the University IT Service.
 Credit can be added online - see the UIS instructions on buying DS-Print credit.
 We are not able to accept cash to add credit to accounts at the Issue Desk.

 See the UIS 'How to print' page for guidance on configuring this service for use on laptops.